jharrilim/jharrilim.github.io/collections/_philosophy/categorizing-reality-and-higher-order-thinking.md

 ## What We Can Determine About a Potential Creator Using Categories

-First, let's define the relation between reality and its creator.
+First, let's define a relation between reality and its creator.

 ![Relation between reality and its creator](/assets/images/categorizing-reality-and-higher-order-thinking/reality-causer.001.jpeg)